sranins/BusinessApplication-ReleaseNotes/articles/October18/service/field-service/universal-resource-scheduling-urs/extensibility-hook-resource-availability.md

 audience: Admin

 ---
-#  Extensibility Hook for Resource Availability
+#  Extensible Resource Availability

 [!include[banner](../../../../includes/banner.md)]

-After the Schedule Assistant API runs and the results are rendered, customers can now decide if they want to override the available work hours of a resource.
+After the Schedule Assistant runs, customers can now decide if they want to override the availability of a resource before the search results are returned.
 For example, customers with different business closures for different organizational units can query a table that contains organizational units and the days they are closed, subsequently marking the desired hours of resources